paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2009-06-29-social_media_icons.markdown

 With that in mind, and taking inspiration from the gorgeous icons used by [Tim van Damme][1] on his address card site, and the [Social Media Mini Iconpack][2] by Komodo media, I've created a selection of different icons each available in four different sizes (48×48, 32×32, 24×24 and 16×16).

+For feedback and suggestions, please [submit an issue on GitHub][3].

 {% include button.html url="https://github.com/paulrobertlloyd/socialmediaicons/archive/1.11.0.zip" text="Download Social Media Icons" %} -- Version 1.11, 3.8Mb

-<small>Licensed under a [Creative Commons Attribution-Share Alike 3.0 Licence][3].
+<small>Licensed under a [Creative Commons Attribution-Share Alike 3.0 Licence][4].
 I claim no right of ownership to the company logos used in these icons.
 Provision of these icons does not reflect endorsement of individual services.</small>

 ## Included Icons
 <ul class="c-list c-list--icons">